ssvlabs/gitbook-docs/docs/operators/operator-node/node-setup/best-practices.md

 - **Don't** fill the drive beyond ~85 % capacity.
 - **Don't** run on default scheduler settings (e.g., `cfq` or `deadline`) for NVMe.

-### CPU Optimization

-**Recommendation:**
-CPU is the essential resource that directly affects validator's performance.
-Optimize your CPU profile by following the steps below.

-**Dos and Dont's:**
-- **Do:** Set CPU Governor to Performance, you can [follow this StackExchange thread](https://askubuntu.com/questions/1021748/set-cpu-governor-to-performance-in-18-04).
-- **Do:** Set Low Latency CPU profile.
-Most modern BIOS versions have that in place.
-[RedHat wrote a great runbook](https://access.redhat.com/sites/default/files/attachments/201501-perf-brief-low-latency-tuning-rhel7-v2.1.pdf) on how to optimize your CPU profile.
-There is a checklist on page 5 that you can follow.
-- **Do:** Limit the CPU usage for each of your applications/clients.
-This is easier to accomplish when using containers.
-- **Don't:** Leave your CPU resources unlimited to all clients, leading to CPU spikes and lowered performance.

 ### Keep clients updated
 **Recommendation:**
 Keep your clients updated, while prioritizing stability over following every upgrade.
 Ethereum staking is an ever-evolving place and even established clients sometimes provide significant boosts in performance with newer releases.